JamesBrill/Markov-Chain-Text-Generator/README.md

 ### Example usage

-To generate 30 words from text in `foo.txt` with a Markov chain of order 2:
+To generate 500 words from text in `example-input` with a Markov chain of order 1:

-`python textgen.py -f foo.txt -o 2 -w 30`
+`python textgen.py -f example-input -o 1 -w 500`